Shoppers Drug Mart

 Shoppers Drug Mart Inc. (colloquially Shoppers; named Pharmaprix in Quebec) is a Canadian retail pharmacy chain based in Toronto, Ontario.
 It has more than 1,300 stores in ten provinces and two territories.

 The company was founded by pharmacist Murray Koffler in 1962; the Koffler family still retains ownership of the Super-Pharm pharmacy, which has locations in Israel, Poland, and formerly in China (as Ensure from 2005 to 2011).
 Super-Pharm's logo is similar to that of Shoppers Drug Mart, which was created by the artist Sylvain Liu.
 It also uses some of the same private-label brands, such as Life Brand and Quo.

 Koffler sold Shoppers Drug Mart to Imasco in 1986, before spinning off into an independent company in 2000; but gained its status a publicly-traded corporation in 2001.
 In 2014, Brampton-based Loblaw Companies acquired Shoppers Drug Mart for $12.4 billion in cash and stock.
 By early 2016, Shoppers had over 1,300 locations in Canada.

 Overview

 In addition to its retail formats, the company owns and operates several specialty services.
-This no longer includes 56 Shoppers Home Health Care stores (renamed to "Wellwise by Shoppers Drug Mart"; sold to Verillium Health Care), which sell and service assisted-living devices, home-care products, and mobility and medical equipment; Shoppers Drug Mart Specialty Health Network, a provider of specialty drug distribution, pharmacy and comprehensive patient support services; and MediSystem Technologies Inc., a provider of pharmaceutical products and clinical services to long-term care facilities and retirement communities.
+This includes Shoppers Drug Mart Specialty Health Network, a provider of specialty drug distribution, pharmacy and comprehensive patient support services, and MediSystem Technologies Inc., a provider of pharmaceutical products and clinical services to long-term care facilities and retirement communities.

 A new store concept, Wellwise, launched in fall 2017 as a single Toronto location; it sells healthy living products for seniors.
 In February 2018, wellwise.ca launched, making it Shoppers Drug Mart's second e-commerce site, in addition to beautyboutique.ca.
 Many locations offer prescription delivery free of charge, employing a fleet of corporate-owned vehicles.
-Shoppers Drug Mart Corporation is a wholly owned subsidiary of Loblaw Companies Limited.
+Wellwise was sold to Verillium Health Care in early 2025..

 It is a participant in the voluntary Scanner Price Accuracy Code managed by the Retail Council of Canada.